-- ► Tolerance for center 2nd axis Q280: Permissible position deviation in the minor axis of the working plane.
-Input range 0 to 99999.9999 - ▶ Measuring log Q281: Define whether the TNC should create a measuring log: - 0: Do not create a measuring log - 1: Create a measuring log: The TNC saves the log file TCHPR424.TXT as standard in the directory TNC:\. - 2: Interrupt program run and output measuring log to the TNC screen.
-Resume program run with NC Start - ▶ PGM stop if tolerance error Q309: Definition of whether in the event of a violation of tolerance limits the TNC is to interrupt program run and output an error message: - 0: Do not interrupt program run, do not output an error message - 1: Interrupt program run and output an error message - ▶ Tool for monitoring Q330: Definition of whether the TNC is to monitor the tool (See "Tool monitoring", page 472).
-Input range 0 to 32767.9, alternatively tool name with maximum of 16 characters - 0: Monitoring inactive - >0: Tool number in the tool table TOOL.T
+- ▶ Tolerance for center 1st axis Q279: Permissible position deviation in the reference axis of the working plane.
+Input range 0 to 99999.9999 - ► Tolerance for center 2nd axis Q280: Permissible position deviation in the minor axis of the working plane.
+Input range 0 to 99999.9999 - Measuring log Q281: Define whether the TNC should create a measuring log: 0: Do not create a measuring log 1: Create a measuring log: The TNC saves the log file TCHPR424.TXT as standard in the directory TNC:\.
+2: Interrupt program run and output measuring log to the TNC screen.
+Resume program run with NC Start.

+PGM stop if tolerance error Q309: Definition of whether in the event of a violation of tolerance limits the TNC is to interrupt program run and output an error message:

+Tool for monitoring Q330: Definition of whether the TNC is to monitor the tool (see "Tool monitoring", page 494).
+Input range 0 to 32767.9, alternatively tool name with maximum of 16 characters